fliphess/esp8266_clock_mqtt/README.md

 # esp8266_clock

-A esp8266 nodemcu controlling a 7 segment led display clock
+A basic digital clock that retrieves the date from NTP, containing an mqtt snooze button.